dame-cell/VisionRAG/README.md

 - [ColPali on Hugging Face](https://huggingface.co/vidore/colpali)
 - [Colpali Blog](https://blog.vespa.ai/retrieval-with-vision-language-models-colpali/)

-## 🎯 Project Goals

-1. Implement a multi-modal RAG system using ColPali's approach
-2. Demonstrate the efficiency and versatility of this approach

-## 🚀 Getting Started
+## Getting Started
 1) The notebook provids  a step by step on how to use colpali to index and how to then pass the image to a Vision-Language model  to generate answers

-2) The notebook also shows how to generate the heatmaps to check what the model sees?
+2) The notebook also shows how to generate the heatmaps to check what the model sees